Ceville: Plot

 The evil and sarcastic tyrant King Ceville is thrown from power by an angry mob and must find a way to reclaim the crown of the fantasy realm Faeryanis.
 Together with his sidekick Lilly he travels all over the land and encounters a variety of odd and lovable characters including a Dark Knight who smokes too much and The Good Fairy (character from the classic folk tale Cinderella) who runs a rehabilitation clinic for former archvillains.

 Reception

-Nowgamer praised the game as resembling Monkey Island and for being a step in the revival of adventure games.
+NowGamer praised the game as resembling Monkey Island and for being a step in the revival of adventure games.

 The game was criticized for having a few technical issues, most notably a habit of crashing for no obvious reason.
 The Norwegian radio program Hardcore praised the game in its review for its elegance and charm.

-German Gamestar Magazine gave 86% and two Awards, PC Games 80% and PC Action 81%.
-Gamestar Hungary rating is 83%.
-IGN gave the game a triumphant 9.0 grade.
-IT Reviews hailed it as "a welcome return to the Golden Age of animated adventure gaming."
+German GameStar magazine gave 86% and two awards, PCGames 80% and PC Action 81%.
+Gamestar Hungary's rating is 83%.
+IGN gave the game a 9.0 grade.
+IT Reviews hailed it as "a welcome return to the Golden Age of animated adventure gaming".